By The Rotary Lift Team on Nov 18, 2020 12:15:00 PM

 You know those annual Department of Transportation inspections?
 How many times have those inspections caught a potential problem?
 Probably quite a few times.
-Now think if those inspections weren’t performed.
-That potential problem would have soon become an actual problem.
-Essentially, the inspections saved you from failures in the field and the possibility of a backlog of unscheduled repairs.
-So why do you only perform thorough inspections once a year?
+If those inspections weren’t performed, that potential problem would easily become an actual problem.
+Inspections save you from failures in the field and the possibility of a backlog of unscheduled repairs.
+So, why perform thorough inspections only once a year?

 You probably have a preventive maintenance program now.
 It might just be visual inspections before or after a vehicle is in your shop.
-It could include a checklist of specific inspections similar to the annual DoT checklist.
+Or maybe it includes a checklist of specific inspections similar to the annual DoT checklist.
 Whatever you’re doing, do a little more.
-A few more minutes of inspection can save you days of repairs in the future.
+A few extra minutes of regular inspection can save you days of repairs in the future.

-While you might not have customers in the sense of people who pay for vehicle service, you still have people who are counting on you to deliver vehicles on time and ready to do their jobs.
+While you might not have traditional customers (people who pay for vehicle service), you still have people who are counting on you to deliver vehicles on time and ready to do their jobs.
 The key to improving those people’s expectations is transparency.
 Develop a system that catalogs vehicles, updates their progress and is visible to your customers.
-This helps set or change expectations in terms of delivery, while also identifying any bottlenecks in the process.
+This helps set or change expectations in terms of delivery while also identifying any bottlenecks in the process.

 After you have a system in place, work on your shop’s productivity.
 Consult with your departments to understand where they see opportunities for increased efficiency, then work with them (and their unions, if necessary) to streamline your processes.

 Once you’ve improved your systems and processes, look at your actual physical space.
 Are there areas that are stagnant or underused?
 Could you be more efficient with your equipment or storage in order to create space to perform more service?